J. Gresham Machen: Early adulthood

-In 1898, the 17-year-old Machen began studying at Johns Hopkins University for his undergraduate degree, and performed sufficiently well to gain a scholarship.
+In 1898, the 17-year-old Machen began studying at Johns Hopkins University for his bachelor's degree, and performed sufficiently well to gain a scholarship.
 He majored in classics and was a member of the Phi Kappa Psi fraternity.
 Machen was a brilliant scholar and in 1901 was elected to Phi Beta Kappa society after graduation.

 Despite having some indecisiveness about his future, in 1902 Machen opted to study theology at Princeton Seminary, while simultaneously studying a Master of Arts in philosophy at Princeton University.

-He also pursued theological studies at the Universities of Marburg and of Goettingen for the academic year of 1905-06, where he was introduced to the German history-of-religions school which approached the biblical text through materialist history and scientific methods.
+He also pursued theological studies at the Universities of Marburg and of Goettingen for the academic year of 1905–06, where he was introduced to the German history-of-religions school which approached the biblical text through materialist history and scientific methods.
 In a letter to his father, he admitted being thrown into confusion about his faith because of the liberalism taught by Professor Wilhelm Herrmann.
 Although he had an enormous respect for Herrmann, his time in Germany and his engagement with Modernist theologians led him to reject the movement and embrace conservative Reformed theology more firmly than before.